Refer to the guide Setting up and getting started.

 ---|---|---|---|

-* * * | new user | view the how to guide | familiarise myself with the functionalities of the app. |
+* * * | new user | view the help manual | familiarise myself with the functionalities of the app. |

-* * * | social worker | add information of different families | keep track of families requiring assistance in one place. |
+* * * | social worker | add information of different people | keep track of people requiring assistance in one place. |

-* * * | social worker | view the information of different families I have added | retrieve their information more quickly. |
+* * * | social worker | view the information of different people I have added | retrieve their information more quickly. |

-* * * | social worker | delete the information of a family | remove the data of a family that I no longer need to keep track of. |
+* * * | social worker | delete the information of people | remove the data of people that I no longer need to keep track of. |

-* * * | social worker | edit a family's information | keep their information up-to-date for future use. |
+* * * | social worker | edit a person's information | keep their information up-to-date for future use. |

-* * | social worker | tag families | manage and organize families according to their needs. |
+* * | social worker | tag a person | identify and manage people according to their needs. |

-* * | social worker | filter through the list of families | navigate the contact list more efficiently. |
+* * | social worker | filter through the list of people | navigate the persons list more efficiently. |

-* * | social worker | sort families | view families in a more suitable order. |
+* * | social worker | sort people | view people in a more suitable order. |

-* * | social worker | archive families that no longer need assistance | keep my contact list focused on active cases. |
+* * | social worker | archive people that no longer need assistance | keep my contact list focused on active cases. |

-* * | social worker | see the overall statistics of families based on location | allocate my manpower better to areas with more help needed. |
+* * | social worker | see the overall statistics for people | better determine the progress I have or need to make. |

-* | social worker | synchronize the app with my personal calendar | view all my appointments and reminders in one place. |
+* * | social worker | schedule appointments I have with these people | view all my appointments in one place. |

 (For all use cases below, the System is the SocialBook